 Eligible Use of Funds

-Organizational Administrative Improvement
+Organizational Infrastructure Improvement

 Organizational Workforce Development

 Grants under this activity area can be used to increase workforce capacity that builds the organization’s infrastructure.
-Eligible activities include hiring culturally competent staff or consultants to expand programming capacity; providing training and skills development; and, implementing other methods of increasing staff capacity.
+Eligible activities include hiring culturally competent staff or consultants to expand programming capacity; providing training and skills development; and implementing other methods of increasing staff capacity.

 Grants under this activity area can be used to create partnerships with other organizations to increase capacity.
-Eligible activities include the creation and expansion of partnerships with existing organizations that possess specialized expertise; and, the creation of partnerships to increase the capacity of the grantee organizations to improve services for the community.
+Eligible activities include the creation and expansion of partnerships with existing organizations that possess specialized expertise; and the creation of partnerships to increase the capacity of the grantee organizations to improve services for the community.